| William A Smith had two son, William and

 were married to Ford employees so the new factory provided

 employment opportunities for wives when the husbands' jobs were moved.
+Another link to Ford was that

 many of the girls trained as machinists at Bolenium Dagenham